Asking someone about their education might seem like a common and simple thing, but the big question is whether you are doing it right.

 Therefore, for a business context, it’s prudent for one to ask questions that don’t leave room for misinterpretation.

-The following set of questions is a guide that shows how one should ask questions about someone’s education background in a business context:
+The following set of questions is a guide that shows how one should ask questions about someone’s educational background in a business context:

 Tell me about your educational background.